bachya/cliutils/README.md

 ### Messaging Methods

-`messenger` gives you access to several basic methods:
+`messenger` gives you access to several basic "read-only" methods:

 * `messenger.error`: used to show a formatted-red error message.
 * `messenger.info`: used to show a formatted-blue infomational message.